Disclaimer: This article was written for the original Festival of the Damned Event—how we long for the simpler times of 2018…

-The community can participate in the celebration by bringing different Flames of Fate from the Ferry back to the Sea of Thieves.
+The community can participate in the celebration by bringing different colored Flames of Fate from the Ferry back to the Sea of Thieves.
 Upon their return, pirates can spread the flame taken from the Ferry to other lanterns and beacons scattered across the four regions in the Sea of Thieves.
-The most memorable deaths change the color of the flame found at the well on the Ferry of the Damned.

 Death by Skeleton